Acumen-Desktop/sim/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](.github/CONTRIBUTING.md) for details.
+Please see our [Contributing Guide](.github/CONTRIBUTING.md) and the repository [Repository Guidelines](AGENTS.md) for day-to-day workflows.

 ## License